 Common reasons for an Arizona eviction lawsuit under the landlord tenant act include:

-- Excessive property damage: Most rental agreements require a tenant to return the rental unit in the same condition they found them.
+- Excessive property damage: Most rental agreements require a tenant to return the unit in the same condition they found them.
 If an Arizona tenant causes excessive damage, a landlord may be able to evict them.

 - 10-Day Notice to Comply: If the tenant violates the rental agreement terms, landlords must serve them with a 10-Day Notice to Comply.
 This notice gives the tenant 10 days to correct the issue to avoid getting evicted.
 Additionally, in Arizona, a landlord may also be able to evict a tenant for including misleading information on their rental application.

 - 5-Day Notice to Comply: A landlord may also evict a tenant for health and/or safety violation.
 In this case, you must serve the tenant with a 5-Day Notice to Comply.
 This will give the tenant 5 days to cure the violation.

 - 10-30 Day Notice to Quit: For a holdover tenant, the notice to serve them depends on the tenancy type.
 For weekly tenants, a landlord must serve them a 10-Day Notice to Quit.
 And for monthly tenants, there is a differant notice period.
 You must serve them a 30-Day Notice to Quit.

 - Illegal Activity : Illegal activity as per Arizona revised statutes also violates the lease.
 Landlords must give their tenant proper notice before starting the eviction process.
 However, Arizona doesn’t state how much notice a you must give the tenant who is involved in it.

 If the tenant doesn’t comply with the eviction notice, a landlord must file a complaint in an appropriate court.
 In Arizona, summons are issued on the same day the complaint is filed.

 A certified process server will then issue the summons to the tenant at least 2 days after you file an eviction.